FraCipolla/t_string/README.md

   - [Conclusion](#conclusion)

 ### Declare your struct
-First thing first, we need to declare our string struct.
+First, we need to declare our string struct.
 It's just a struct with a size, a capacity, and the actual char array.
 It's important to notice that I've declared the array as a char[] without any size.
 This is called 'Flexible array member'.
-For more info about this, you can check the wikipedia page: https://en.wikipedia.org/wiki/Flexible_array_member
+For more info about this, you can check the wikipedia page: https://en.wikipedia.org/wiki/Flexible_array_member.
 Basically the idea is that you declare an empty array as the last element of the struct.
-When you allocating memory, any extra space is accessible using the char[].
+When you allocate memory, any extra space is accessible using the char[].
 I've choosed this option over the plain char * because this permit to allocate memory for the string in one go without the need to double malloc the struct.
 It's faster and cleaner.
-I've also adding 2 char pointers.
+I've also added 2 char pointers.
 These should be use as iterators, if we wanna iterate the array using pointers instead of index.
-Note that there's no actually any benefit to use pointers instead of index, but I'm planning to add range loops as well, and using pointers is much more safer.
+Note that there's no actually benefit to use pointers instead of index, but I'm planning to add range loops as well, and using pointers is much more safer.
 ```
 typedef char * iterator;
 typedef struct s_string {